newfrac/fenicsx-fracture/README.md

 docker run --rm -ti -v $(pwd):/root/shared -w /root/shared  --init -p 8888:8888 fenicsx-fracture
 ```

 You can then access the jupyter lab notebook at `http://localhost:8888` in your browser.

+If you do not have docker installed, you can install it from [here](https://docs.docker.com/get-docker/).

 ## Binder